pranabpm/VM-Application-deployment-with-Azure-Policy/README.md

 This is great for managing application deployment on image but how to enforce all virtual machines or scalesets have a particular application installed or ensure all deployments in a subscription or respurce group have deployment of a particular application/s are of the most recent version.
 This can be achieved in conjunction of using Azure policy to enforce application deployment during VM deployment.
 In this post I will walk thrugh step by step process creating Comoute Gallery and Build a custom policy to enforce automated application installation during VM Provisioning.
 On a high level this PoC will cover:

-      1) Creating VM Application in Compute Gallery
+      1) Creating VM Application in Compute Gallery.
-      2) Apply VM Application during VM deployment
+      2) Apply VM Application during VM deployment.
-      3) Automate VM application deployment using Azure Custom Policy
+      3) Automate VM application deployment using Azure Custom Policy.

 **Creating VM Application in Compute Gallery**